reify-james-vickers/lein-additions/README.md

 ## profiles.clj

 This file can be placed under you `~/.lein` directory (create if doesn't exist) to customize leiningen behavior.
-You can also merge the contents of this one with yours.
+You can also merge the contents of this one with your `~/.lein/profiles.clj` as you like to get just some parts of this customization.

 The stuff like `:bengal` and `:bengal-dev` are of course specific to [Bengal](hub.com/reifyhealth/bengal).